 We will make every effort to ensure students get the courses they select.
-There are times, however, when another choice may have to be offered in place of the selected first choice, which is why we are asking all students to select a reserve choice for each of the option categories.
-Students and their parents/carers will always be consulted in these circumstances.
+There are times, however, when another choice may have to be offered in place of the selected first choice, which is why we are asking all students to select reserve choices.
+Students and their families will always be consulted in these circumstances.